NoelMatero/DemoSmartWatch/README.md

 - Extra [memory](https://www.lcsc.com/product-detail/C2682313.html)
 - A microphone for voice recordings.
 - A [quad-band GSM/GPRS module](https://www.lcsc.com/product-detail/C69119.html) for SMS messages and other shenanigans
 - Support for common smartwatch peripherals (display, sensors, buttons)
+- An [antenna](https://www.taoglas.com/datasheets/PCS.55.A.pdf) for the module.
+Might not be compatible.

 ## License
 This project is shared under the **MIT License**.